Ulti

-Ulti or Ultimó, is Hungary's national trick-taking card game for three players.
+Ulti, or Ultimó, is Hungary's national trick-taking card game for three players.
 It is virtually unknown outside its home borders.

 History

-Its name derives from the winning of the last trick with the lowest trump, a feature derived from several games like Trappola and Tapp Tarock played in Central Europe and in the former Austro-Hungarian empire, though the game as a whole must have grown naturally out of the Czech Mariaš, first mentioned in Hungary in 1787 and first described in 1883 as suggested by its alternative title Talonmariaš, described as "ultimáriás" by G. J. Potter in 1930.
+Its name derives from the winning of the last trick with the lowest trump, a feature derived from several games like Trappola and Tapp Tarock played in Central Europe and in the former Austro-Hungarian empire, though the game as a whole is probably a further development of Mariaš, first mentioned in Hungary in 1787 and first described in 1883 as suggested by its alternative title Talonmariaš, described as "ultimáriás" by G. J. Potter in 1930.
 All games ultimately derive from the old French game of Mariage.

 Different sets of rules

-It is important to note that the rules of the game are not universal, and typically every group of players will have their own set of rules that they agree upon.
+The rules of the game are not universal, and typically each group of players will have their own set of rules that they agree upon.
 When people play together for the first time, it often takes considerable amount of time until they can agree on a rule set that is played.
 Some rules can significantly alter the strategy (see references for a different set of rules from what is described below).

 Preliminaries

 Three players use a 32-card pack, with cards normally ranking in descending order Ace X King Over Under IX VIII VII.
 The first dealer is chosen by any agreed means and thereafter the turn to deal and play passes to the right.
-The dealer deals a batch of five cards to each player, seven to the first player on their right, and then another batch of five cards to each of the players.
+The dealer deals a batch of five cards to each player, seven to the first player on their right, and then another batch of five cards to each of the other two players.